-The application to hold the event was received by the Environmental Services Department by way of application a similar event was held in 2022.
+The application to hold the event was received by the Environmental Services Department by way of application and has been an annual event with the absence of the last 2 COVID years.

 Are there any Section 75 categories which might be expected to benefit from the policy?
 If so, please outline.